ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 The high-level message flow is as follows:

+1. A transport connection is set up.
+In the case of mutual TLS, this includes authentication of both workloads to one another.
+In the case of application-level security, the TLS connection is typically one-way authenticated, and workload-level authentication does not yet take place.
-1. Workload A (and similarly, Workload B) obtains a credential from the Identity Server.
+2. Workload A (and similarly, Workload B) obtains a credential from the Identity Server.
 This happens periodically, e.g. once every 24 hours.
-2. Workload A makes an HTTP call into Workload B. This is a regular HTTP request, with the additional protection mechanisms defined below.
+3. Workload A makes an HTTP call into Workload B. This is a regular HTTP request, with the additional protection mechanisms defined below.
+4. In the case of application-level security, Workload B authenticates Workload A (when using mutual TLS, this happened in step 1).
-3. Workload B now authenticates Workload A and decides whether to authorize the call.
+In either case, Workload B decides whether to authorize the call.
-In certain architectures, Workload B may need to consult with an external server to decide whether to accept the call.
+In certain architectures, Workload B may need to consult with an external server when making this decision.
-4. Workload B returns a response to Workload A, which may be an error response or a regular one.
+5. Workload B returns a response to Workload A, which may be an error response or a regular one.

 # Conventions and Definitions